TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

 ```

 If `m` is greater than `0`, DP rotates clockwise, so a bunch of no-ops are
-executed, and the program goes back to the beginning of C. Otherwise, DP is
+executed, and the program goes back to the beginning of D. Otherwise, DP is
-unchanged, so the program continues on to the beginning of D.
+unchanged, so the program continues on to the beginning of E.

 #### Output Newline (E)